EU rejects U.S. claim to have weaned Boeing off subsidies

 Both have claimed victory every step of the way.
 Boeing says the subsidies paid to Airbus were much bigger, while Airbus claims the U.S. breach of the rules was much more heinous.

-The United States has already claimed the EU failed to withdraw subsidies for Airbus as required by Dec 1, 2011, and triggered a WTO arbitration to claim up to $10 billion.
+The United States case claims the EU failed to withdraw subsidies for Airbus as required by Dec 1, 2011, and triggered a WTO arbitration to claim up to $10 billion.
 That process is effectively frozen until the two sides have exhausted other legal avenues.

-Many trade experts expect the two sides to attempt to negotiate a settlement as the legal appeals and counter-appeals become more and more entangled.
+Many trade experts expect the two sides to attempt to negotiate a settlement as the legal appeals and counter-appeals become increasingly entangled.

 Such a deal could pave the way to wider agreement on subsidising large civil aircraft, involving China, Japan, Brazil, Canada and Russia, which joined the WTO last month.

 The industry is so capital-intensive that some experts say it is impossible to build big planes without government help.
-A global pact could set rules for subsidies, avoiding future spats among WTO members that have such an industry.
+A global pact could set rules for subsidies, avoiding future spats among WTO members where airliners are built.

 Frederico Curado, chief executive of Brazilian planemaker Embraer (EMBR3.SA), told Reuters on Tuesday he hoped such an agreement would follow resolution of the Airbus-Boeing dispute.